EricSchles/bindings-mql4-5/README.md

 ###

-The goal of this project is to provide [MQL4](https://www.metatrader4.com/ "Metatrader 4.") and [MQL5](https://www.metatrader5.com/ "Metatrader 5.") bindings for the [ZeroMQ](http://zeromq.org/ "ZeroMQ homepage.") networking library to an external server to create streaming pipeline with real time data.
+This project is to provide [MQL4](https://www.metatrader4.com/ "Metatrader 4.") and [MQL5](https://www.metatrader5.com/ "Metatrader 5.") bindings for the [ZeroMQ](http://zeromq.org/ "ZeroMQ homepage.") networking library to an external server to create streaming pipeline with real time data.

 With ZeroMQ (http://zeromq.org/) you can:
 * Connect your code in any language, on any platform.